Experienced Dog Bite & Animal Attacks Lawyers

 What is the Statute of Limitations on Animal Bite Injuries in California?

 California has a two-year statute of limitations to file a claim for dog and animal bite injuries.
 This is the time in which your case must be settled, or filed in court.
 This time limit shrinks to six months if the state or a city is responsible.
-Even though you may have plenty of time before your time limit is up, we can help guide you through the process from day one, helping to insure that the proper groundwork is done for your claim.
+Even though you may have plenty of time before your time limit is up, our San Francisco dog bite lawyer can help guide you through the process from day one, helping to insure that the proper groundwork is done for your claim.

 Who’s Responsible if I’m Bitten by an Animal?

 Of course the animal’s owner is typically the primary person responsible.
 Often, though, a significant financial recovery is impossible without insurance.
 Homeowner’s insurance is the typical coverage which applies.
-When the dog owner is a tenant, the landlord might be responsible if he/she knew about the dog’s dangerousness.
+When the dog owner is a tenant, the landlord might be responsible if he/she knew about the dog’s aggressive behavior.

 Also, the local authorities and animal control officers will often investigate the circumstances of an animal attack and take action against the animal and/or its owner.